wasakredit/magento-2-extension/app/code/Wasa/WkPaymentGateway/README.md

 ### v2.0

 1. Update the internal php SDK to version 2.4.
-2. Leasing Monthly Cost display on product listing page and product detail page are handled in admin config
+2. Monthly Cost display on product listing page and product detail page are handled in admin config

 ### Earlier versions